 1940 - 1949

-With new focus and a powerful sophomore class, turnout in the fall was spirited.
+With renewed focus and a powerful sophomore class, turnout in the fall was spirited.
 Competition was wide open for the varsity and the junior varsity shells, and the afternoon workouts reflected it.
 After a pause in December, the crews were back on the water in January as Ulbrickson began to find the men that would fill his eights in the coming weeks.

 By April, he had settled on a sophomore dominated varsity boat, with Captain Paul Soules and coxswain Fred Colbert the only seniors in the boat.
 Ebright, on the other hand, was having trouble finding the line up he wanted - the day before the race he switched his JV's to the varsity and vice versa.
 It probably didn't matter; a testament to the depth and conditioning of the Washington squad, the Huskies went on to win both races on Lake Washington by open water, falling only in the freshman race.